Multivariate analysis of short time series in terms of ensembles of correlation matrices

 We analyze highly singular correlation matrices ($N >> T$) by constructing ensembles of correlation matrices from a given correlation matrix by randomly selecting short observational time series.
 By randomly choosing $m$ rows out of $N$ given rows of $A$(${\cal A}$) such that $m = a T$ with $a$ being a real number close but smaller than unity, we construct an ensemble of $m \times T$ dimensional matrices.
 While making selections, we ensure that no two rows are same in a given matrix and no two matrices are same in the ensemble.
 Using these, we obtain an ensemble of $m \times m$ non-singular correlation matrices and analyze eigenvalue distribution.

 If the number $N$ of time series available is large compared to the number of entries $T$ in each time series, the discussion of eigenvalues becomes statistically unsatisfactory.
-A typical example would be financial time series of increaments of 40 consecutive closing prices for a selection of $N=400$ shares from some index (say a selection from Standard and Poors 500).
+A typical example would be financial time series of increments of 40 consecutive closing prices for a selection of $N=400$ shares from some index (say a selection from Standard and Poors 500).
 In this case we would obtain but 39 non-zero eigenvalues (40 for covariance matrices) from the $400 \times 400$ correlation matrix, which might be all over the place.
-We propose to select $m$ time series (experimental, observational or computational) that is smaller then the length $T$ of the time series at random.
+We propose to select $m$ time series (experimental, observational or computational) with $m < T$ at random.